Unsound Inferences Make Proofs Shorter: Introduction

+Here, the name `Kurt G\"odel' is simply manipulated syntactically, so its meaning plays no role.
+Moreover, the name does not even appear in sentence \ref{Int4}.
+It could well have been replaced by any other throughout the derivation with no effect---we call (the result of formalizing) this condition \textit{substitutability}.
+In our example, it is what allows us to mend the proof after a `lie' has been introduced in \ref{Int2}.

-Traditional proofs are can be taken without loss of generality to be \textit{regular}, i.e., any variable which is the \textit{characteristic variable} of a quantifier inference can be assumed to appear only before then.
-Forfeiting this condition makes it possible for us to accept the following proof:
+Formal proofs can often be taken without loss of generality to be \textit{regular}, i.e., any variable which is the \textit{characteristic variable}\footnote{See Section \ref{SectionQI} for preliminaries and definitions.} of a quantifier inference can be assumed to appear only before then.
+Forfeiting this condition allows us to accept the following proof:

-Note that in this example, however, $a$ is only the characteristic variable of one quantifier inference.\footnote{See Section \ref{SectionQI}.} We call this \textit{weak regularity}.
-Our main result is that a sequent calculus augmented with unsound quantifier inferences satisfying substitutability, weak regularity (or even a further weakening thereof), and a technical \textit{side-variable condition} is correct and yields non-elementarily--shorter cut-free proofs than the standard proof systems.
+In this example, $a$ is the characteristic variable of only one quantifier inference.
+We call this \textit{weak regularity}.
+Our main result is that a sequent calculus augmented with unsound quantifier inferences satisfying substitutability, weak regularity (or even a further weakening thereof), and a technical \textit{side-variable condition} is correct.
+This means that, although inferences therein may not be sound, the three (global) conditions are enough to guarantee that any lie introduced during the proof is eventually cleared.
+Moreover, the calculus yields non-elementarily--shorter\footnote{Size can be measured, e.g., by counting the number of inferences in the proof.} cut-free proofs than standard proof systems.
+This is proved in Section \ref{SectSpeedup}.
+Some consequences of the speed-up theorem are explained in Section \ref{SectApplications}.

+The three characteristic-variable conditions are motivated by the rules governing possible inferences in Hilbert's \textit{$\varepsilon$-calculus}, whose language contains no quantifiers (see Section \ref{SectEpsilon}).
+As a consequence, proofs therein are less restrictive.
+The weakened conditions thus result from attempting to pull back some extra freedom from the $\varepsilon$-calculus to first-order logic.
+They can also be thought of as a first attempt in tracking down and covering the spots where first-order logic proofs might break down without the usual quantifier-inference restrictions.
+In particular, it seems plausible that the conditions here can be further weakened, and the corresponding calculi can result even faster (see Section \ref{SectClosing}).